Applying knowledge about DNA to the origins of human ancestry has produced some

 the first americans split from other groups of humans long before 15,000 years

-ago) hypothesizing a period of 15,000 years where the ancestors of the American
+have hypothesized a period of 15,000 years where the ancestors of the American

-Natives lived isolated from Asians somewhere around the Bering Land Bridge
+Natives lived isolated from Asians "somewhere around the Bering Land Bridge"

 before populating the Americas via the Bering land connection about 15,000